-If the compiling of RIP fails, it is likely that the top-level make file needs to be customized for your particular platform.
-This involves editing Makefile so that the compile and link commands and options are correctly configured for the particular system you are running on.
-There are several sections of code in the makefile that pertain do different machines.
-One of these sections needs to changed, or a new one created.
-The important features that need to be adjusted are the compiler flags (FFLAGS), link flags (LDFLAGS), and libraries (LIBS).
-The libraries should include NCAR Graphics libraries--make sure you have the correct location for the NCAR Graphics libraries on your system.
-In some cases, you may be able to use ncargf77 as the compiler (i.e., set the CF variable to ncarg77) and not worry about specifying all the specific libraries that are required for NCAR Graphics.
+If the compiling of RIP fails, it is likely that the configure.rip file needs to be customized for your particular platform.
+This involves editing configure.rip so that the compile and link commands and options are correctly configured for the particular system you are running on.
 Regardless of how you accomplish the linking with NCAR Graphics, it should be pointed out that the author has found some minor problems with RIP that occur if you use a version of NCAR Graphics that is older than 4.0.
 Therefore, you should try to link with NCAR Graphics 4.0 (or later) if you have it.
 It should also be noted that the RANGS/GSHHS high-resolution map background capability is only functional if you have NCAR Graphics 4.3 (or later).
 RANGS/GSHHS is not the most commonly used map background outline set, so this does not represent a significant loss of functionality if you cannot use it.

 The two versions of RIPDP for the WRF modeling system, ripdp_wrfarw and ripdp_wrfnmm, need to link to the NetCDF library.
 This library of routines is used for I/O with files in the "Network Common Data Fromat" or NetCDF, which WRF uses.
-The only thing the user needs to be concerned about is that the variables NETCDFLIB and NETCDFINC in the secondary Makefile in the RIP/src/ directory are set properly for the path names of the directories where the NetCDF library file and include files reside, respectively.
+The only thing the user needs to be concerned about is setting the NETCDF environment variable correct before compiling.

 A successful compilation will result in the creation of several object and executable files in the RIP/src/ directory.
 The make file is also set up to create symbolic links in the RIP/ directory to the actual executables in the RIP/src/ directory.
 In UNIX, the best way to make the RIP program and other associated executables accessible to you, regardless of your current working directory, is to add the path name of your RIP directory to your executable path list (e.g., the path shell variable in c-shell).
-For example, if the abovementioned symbolic links to the RIP executables reside in the directory ~johndoe/RIP, and you use the c-shell in UNIX, then you should add the following line in your .cshrc file:
+For example, if the above-mentioned symbolic links to the RIP executables reside in the directory ~johndoe/RIP, and you use the c-shell in UNIX, then you should add the following line in your .cshrc file:

+'''

-set path = (\$path ~johndoe/RIP)
+set path = ($path ~johndoe/RIP)

+'''